-As project managers, often we are juggling 3, 4 maybe even 5 or more projects at one time.
+As project managers, often we are juggling multiple projects at one time.
 You know that overwhelmed somewhat sinking, scary feeling, right?
-It can be fun and it certainly makes the days go fast, but it can also be a little too much chaos when two of your projects are in the middle of labor intensive phases at the same time or going through issues in parallel.
+It can be fun and it certainly makes the days go fast, but it can also be a little too much chaos when two of your projects collide and are in the middle of labor-intensive phases at the same time or going through issues in parallel.

 Can one project be slowed down?
 The easiest first option is…can one project be slowed down so that you aren’t working like a dog on two projects at the same time?
 Possibly a phase can be moved out or some dates can be delayed.
 If you are going to the client on this, be ready to dust off your negotiator cap because they aren’t likely going to be very interested in delaying anything without getting something in return.
 The easiest thing to offer is some free upcoming services or tasks or discounts on an invoice they have already received.
 The dollar sign usually will help you the most when you’re trying to negotiate like this with a client.
 They have limited pocketbooks, too, and any cost savings you offer will likely get their attention the most.

 Can you delegate key leadership tasks to a project team member for at least the short term?
 What about utilizing one or more team members on some key leadership tasks to take some of the burdens off of you by delegating another resource to on one or more of your projects?
 It’s a better option than bringing in a new project manager because changing key project leadership personnel can cause your project customer to feel uneasy – possibly even lose some confidence in the delivery organization’s ability to run a successful project.
 Your project customer doesn’t like to see big leadership changes in mid-stream.
 If you delegate some leadership tasks to a tech lead or other key project resource, they likely won’t even notice because this is a key resource that they are used to interacting with.